From Neovim back to VS Code, it probably wasn't worth it.

 - File and folder related refactoring is better, e.g. moving files around and auto updating imports.

-- If I use VSCode integrated terminal I don't need to maintain iTerm configuration and it works quite nicely with Tmux individual sessions per project.
+- If I use VS Code integrated terminal I don't need to maintain iTerm configuration and it works quite nicely with tmux individual sessions per project.

-- I don't need to switch from Neovim to VSCode for debugging.
+- I don't need to switch from Neovim to VS Code for debugging.
 I gave up on maintaining debugger configuration in Neovim for several languages.

 Future plans